How to send data to Embeddables

 : Any custom properties as a JSON stringidentifiers

-: A list of key-value pairs to identify the user (e.g., email)identifiers
+: A list of key-value pairs to identify the user (e.g., email)

 field is an array of objects, each containing a key